Daniel Sieradski: Occupy Judaism

 On October 7, 2011, citing the Hebrew prophet Isaiah's admonition to fast by "feeding the hungry, housing the homeless, breaking the bonds of oppression," Sieradski organized a Kol Nidre Yom Kippur prayer service at Occupy Wall Street, the mass demonstration for economic justice in Lower Manhattan that began in September 2011.
 Some reports placed attendance at upwards of 1,000.
 The Forward's editor Jane Eisner called it a positive "turning point" in American Judaism, while Commentary called it "a deeply troubling trend that all who care about the Jewish future would do well to take seriously."

+Sieradski has been described as "the public face and one of the key founders of Occupy Judaism" in a peer-reviewed study of the movement published in Anthropological Quarterly.

+A notable moment in the movement came when Sieradski erected a sukkah in Zuccotti Park during the Jewish holiday of Sukkot.
+Police declined to remove it, citing religious freedom.
+Other protesters then used the same justification to erect tents, which remained until the park's eviction in November 2011.
+OWS activists credited Occupy Judaism with creating the conditions for the tent city.

+Sieradski also navigated tensions over Israel/Palestine within OWS.
+When the OWS media team posted a tweet expressing solidarity with a Gaza flotilla without consensus approval, Sieradski pushed for its removal on procedural grounds.
+The resulting controversy on social media led to what he described as a withdrawal of many Jewish participants from the broader Occupy movement.

+The academic study describes Sieradski as having a "complicated relationship" with Jewish institutions—both creating new Jewish organizations and working for established ones while remaining publicly critical of the federation system and mainstream Jewish support for Israel.
+He described himself to researchers as "post-Orthodox."

 Nothing to Hide

 In June 2013, reacting to Americans' complacency over the mass surveillance disclosures revealed by Edward Snowden, Sieradski set up a Twitter account, @_nothingtohide, that retweeted users who expressed a lack of concern or outright support for U.S. government surveillance.
 The account became the focus of a column by Ross Douthat in The New York Times.